 I could go on about Wheatsville and how awesome it is.
 Local, organic produce and meat, an amazing bulk section — I am so grateful Wheatsville exists, and I’m happy to be a member.
 Click the link above to learn more, and put a stop there on your to-do list when visiting Austin.

 But what I want this blog post to be about is their amazing cashew-tamari-garlic dressing.
 It is savory amplified ten times.
 So good.
 And it’s thick enough to use as a dip that will make kids — and you — love to dip veggies in it.

 Wheatsville cannot possibly cater to every single diet or food restriction out there, although I give them great credit for trying.
-They stock items for vegans and for Paleo fans, have a nice stock of fermented veggies and raw items, a vast array supplements, and popcorn tofu, among many other items you cannot find in any other grocery store in town (and that’s saying a lot, since Austin is the home of Whole Foods.)
+They stock items for vegans and for Paleo fans, have a nice stock of fermented veggies and raw items, a vast array of supplements, and popcorn tofu, among many other items you cannot find in any other grocery store in town (and that’s saying a lot, since Austin is the home of Whole Foods and Central Market.)

 Among this wonderfully tasty dressing’s ingredients are tamari (Japanese soy sauce, often contains wheat) and canola oil (a heat-processed oil).
 I am sensitive to gluten (although not celiac), and I avoid cooked oils as much as possible in favor of healthier oils.